How an Antenna works

 It is the range of frequencies in which an antenna can operate complying with reciprocity and in which the system is in resonance.

 The units of bandwidth are Hertz (Hz) and it is the number for which the standing wave ratio is less than 2: 1 (in this notation maximum amplitude: minimum amplitude).

-Like directivity, gain is a dimensionless amount that is normally compared to an isotropic antenna.
-Because energy must be conserved, when one antenna radiates more power in one direction, power is being lost in another, for this reason a comparison can be made with an isotropic antenna that has the same total power and measure the gain in one direction. specific address It is common for the gain to be expressed in the direction of maximum spread.
-The decibels are then used to express the gain on a logarithmic scale and an i is added at the end when the comparison antenna is an isotropic (dBi).
+Like directivity, the gain is a dimensionless amount that is normally compared to an isotropic antenna.
+Because energy must be conserved, when one antenna radiates more power in one direction, power is being lost in another, for this reason, a comparison can be made with an isotropic antenna that has the same total power and measures the gain in one direction. specific address It is common for the gain to be expressed in the direction of maximum spread.
+The decibels are then used to express the gain on a logarithmic scale and i is added at the end when the comparison antenna is anisotropic (dBi).

 The directive gain is “a measure of the concentration of the radiated power in a particular direction” .